 The question is then "how to I split a story if I don't use architectural boundaries?"
-One basic approach is to take the "Conditions of Satisfaction" for a User Story and use that to split the story up.
-So for example if the user story was "As a customer I want to pay with a credit card so I can get the item on sale", the "Conditions of Satisfaction" might be "Accept Visa; Accept MasterCard; Accept American Express" and so on.
-If it was determined that the Story is too big to fit in a Sprint, then you could split the Story as "As a customer I want to pay with a Visa card so I can get the item on sale" with its own Conditions of Satisfaction, and so on.
+One basic approach is to take the "Acceptance Criteria (or Conditions of Satisfaction)" for a User Story and use that to split the story up.
+So for example if the user story was "As a customer I want to pay with a credit card so I can get the item on sale", the "Acceptance Criteria (or Conditions of Satisfaction)" might be "Accept Visa; Accept MasterCard; Accept American Express" and so on.
+If it was determined that the Story is too big to fit in a Sprint, then you could split the Story as "As a customer I want to pay with a Visa card so I can get the item on sale" with its own Acceptance Criteria (or Conditions of Satisfaction), and so on.
 Keep going until you have high priority items in the Product Backlog that are right-sized for a Sprint.